grdddj/done-for-today/plan.md

 - fixing the DB schema
 - fixing missing mapping values
 - beeper for signalization - integrate it with result, so they will see
-- oscilloscope calibration after each startup
+- oscilloscope calibration after each startup ... scope_manual_setting.py
-- process: error -> eject USB -> show error to user (+ beep) -> wait for user to confirm (one button saying "Failed piece") -> unlock the lid
+- background monitoring of closed lid ... some regular job testing it
+- automatic start of tests when lid is closed
+- cache the connection to DAQ device ... probably make a python server for it (will save time for imports )

 Firmware:
 - TS5 UI - keyboard new design (recovery, passphrase)